SeabookChen/seabookchen.net/_posts/2013-11-17-run-selenium-webdriver-ui-tests-against-jekyll-site-on-travis-ci.md

 a [previous blog article][previous blog article] would be useful.

-Since the site will be built on Travis CI locally, so the URL will be `localhost:4000` instead of the real live site URL.
+Since the site will be built on Travis CI locally, so the URL will be `localhost:4000` instead of the actual live site URL.
 Bear in mind that port number 4000 can be made configurable if desired.

 ## <a id="install-gems"></a>Install gems